erizov/Professor/semester_10/lecture_64_llm_architecture_advanced/transformer_optimization/README.md

 ## Introduction

-Transformer Optimization addresses advanced computational challenges in specialized domains.
+Transformation architecture Optimization addresses advanced computational challenges in specialized domains.

 This topic covers advanced techniques and methodologies used in modern software systems.